What is a Facelift?

 Who is a candidate for a facelift?

 The best candidates for facelift surgery include individuals in good general physical health, who do not smoke, and whose faces and necks have begun to sag.
 Ideal candidates show various other typical signs of aging such as sagging under the chin, jowling, and prominent “laugh” lines, or nasolabial folds.
-Dr. Kaufman is highly experienced in achieving optimal facelift results and will give you a thorough overview of the realistic outcomes that you can expect from your facelift surgery.
+Our doctors are highly experienced in achieving optimal facelift results and will give you a thorough overview of the realistic outcomes that you can expect from your facelift surgery.

 The Facelift Procedure